tprochnow/academic-kickstart2/content/courses/example/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
+linktitle: Introduction to Social Network Analysis
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Overview of the theory and methods behind SNA.
 weight: 1

 # Page metadata.